Skip to content

 2. Focus on the Keywords

 Keep it simple, especially when children are new to Makaton.
-As their confidence and skills grow, they will be able to sign along to nursery rhymes and convey increasingly more difficult concepts.
+As their confidence and skills grow, they will be able to sing along to nursery rhymes and convey increasingly more difficult concepts.
 However, to develop strong foundations, select only the most important words to sign and keep sentences short and clear.
 Words that cover immediate needs, such as “eat” and “drink” should be covered first, and then built up to words that cover emotions and concepts such as time.

 3. Sign Everywhere, Always